SerhiiCho/timeago-docs/docs/configurations.md

 ---

 # Configurations
-We can set package configurations with `Configure` function that accepts `Config` struct.
+We can set package configurations with `Configure` function that accepts a `Config` struct.

 ## Language
 Optionally you can set the language in your application.